 Nursing and midwifery are self-regulating professions.
 A significant aspect of self-regulation is knowing what is right or what is important.
 All nurses and midwives are required to abide by the NMC rules and standards which include the code.
 It is therefore essential for you as a student to disclose any criminal or pending criminal convictions you may have.
 The Rehabilitation of Offenders Act (1974) does not apply and all convictions, including those which are spent, must be disclosed.
-Student nurses must undergo a DBS check (previously known as a Criminal Records Bureau check) and will be required to complete a disclosure application form.
+Student nurses must undergo a DBS check and will be required to complete a disclosure application form.
 All information will be treated in confidence.
 If you receive a criminal conviction during the period of your nurse training, it is a requirement of both the University and the NMC that it is declared.
-In the first instance, this should be reported to your Academic Personal Tutor and Programme Leader.
+In the first instance, this should be reported to your Academic Personal Tutor and programme leader or year tutor.